maria-zhuravleva/card-matching-game/README.md

 # Artful Recollections: Canvas Card Quest
 Welcome to the *Canvas Card Quest!* This interactive game combines the joy of art appreciation with the challenge of memory and concentration.
+I chose to create this card matching game as a way to combine my passion for art and gaming.
+I've always been fascinated by the power of visual expression and wanted to create an interactive experience that allows players to engage with stunning artworks.

 ![Alt text](assets/game-screenshot.png)